leitao/containers/README.md

-# "Open Containers on OpenPower" lab at IBM Interconnect 2016 at Las Vegas #
+# *YPS-1821 : Open Containers on IBM Power Systems* lab at IBM Interconnect 2016 at Las Vegas #

 These are the scripts that will handle the Open Container lab.